hawkinglai/uav_det/README.md

 # Citation
-If you use our implementation of Loss Landscape in YOLOv8 plz cite our work, thanks!
+If you use our implementation of Loss Landscape in YOLOv8 plz cite our work, thanks!\n
 YOLOv8-lite: An Interpretable Lightweight Object Detector for Real-Time UAV Detection